Azure-Samples/active-directory-dotnetcore-daemon-v2/1-Call-MSGraph/README.md

 > Note: if you used the setup scripts, the changes below will have been applied for you, with the exception of the national cloud specific steps.

 1. Open the `daemon-console\appsettings.json` file.
-1. Find the app key `Tenant` and replace the existing value with your Azure AD tenant name.
+1. Find the app key `TenantId` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ClientId` and replace the existing value with the application ID (clientId) of the `daemon-console` application copied from the Azure portal.
 1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `daemon-console` app, in the Azure portal.